 The Cecil Murray Center is hosting “Financial Empowerment Through a Crisis” webinars in partnership with Los Angeles-area churches.
 We have compiled resources for participants on COVID-19 financial assistance programs, financial education, personal budgeting, homeownership, small business ownership and more.

-Here is list of community agencies and banks that should be able to assist you with an application.
+Below is list of community agencies and banks that should be able to assist you with an application for PPP.
 YOU WILL HAVE TO DO YOUR DUE DILIGENCE, but you can start with one of these:

 Please be patient and persistent.